 The proficiency form should be sent to the Peer Assistants at Fort Boise, who will keep records of completion of these components.

 Those teachers who have completed graduate advanced or degree track courses whose curriculum replicates a PDC component, may request a waiver of the PDC class or proficiency requirement for that component.
 Waiver eligibility will be reviewed by the Peer Assistant Program Facilitator and based on the similarity of course in question.
 A form must be submitted with documentation or description of the course curriculum.
 To determine the course content match you may consult with a Peer Assistant or class syllabus.

 Waiver for Advanced Study

 Teachers may request a one year extension to complete the Professional Development Core requirements.
 A completed form must be filled out and signed by the teacher and building administrator prior to the conclusion of the school year (second year).

-Refer to the Welcome Email from Human Resources Certified Staff for your designation as New to Profession or New to District or contact Peer Assistance Program Facilitator, Amanda.Holland@boiseschools.org or Michelle.Bishop@boiseschools.org
+Refer to the Welcome Email from Human Resources Certified Staff for your designation as New to Profession or New to District or contact one of the Peer Assistants: Amanda.Holland@boiseschools.org or Michelle.Bishop@boiseschools.org